tpham20908/planned-events/README.md

 See a list of existing groups and the groups users

 Backend:
-Serverless Architechture with Firebase Functions
+Technology: Serverless Architecture with Firebase Functions
+Dependencies: firebase-admin to access database, firebase-functions to trigger api endpoints, express to api endpoints

 Database:
 Firestore

 Frontend:
-React 16 and Bootstrap
+Technologies: React 16 and Bootstrap
+Dependencies: react to render component, react-router-dom to control routing, bootstrap to style